Trade preference agreements: import and export

 - African, Caribbean and Pacific States (ACP) - included within the EU-ACP Economic Partnership Agreements

-- Overseas Countries and Territories (OCTs) of European Community (EC) member states - eg Aruba, an OCT of the Netherlands, the Falkland Islands, a British OCT, or French Polynesia, an OCT of the French Republic
+- Overseas Countries and Territories (OCTs) of European Community (EU) member states - for example, Aruba, an OCT of the Netherlands, the Falkland Islands, a British OCT, or French Polynesia, an OCT of the French Republic

 - Mexico - you can find the detail on rules of origin for preferential trade with Mexico in Notice 832